Supplements for Weight Loss

 - high blood pressure

-You should also avoid bitter orange supplements if you are taking medications (such as MAO inhibitors), caffeine, or other herbs/supplements that speed up the heart rate.
+You should also avoid bitter orange supplements if you are taking caffeine, medications (such as MAO inhibitors), or herbs or other supplements that speed up the heart rate.